Admission to the online Graduate Certificate in Accountancy program is limited to candidates who meet the following criteria:

 - Accounting Bridge Program (21 semester hours) for candidates with non-AACSB accredited business degrees, or

-- Undergraduate Certificate in Accounting (24 semester hours) for candidates with non-AACSB accredited business degrees, or
+- Undergraduate Certificate in Accountancy (24 semester hours) for candidates with non-AACSB accredited business degrees, or

-- Online Bachelor of Science in Accounting (30 semester hours) for candidates with AACSB accredited business degrees.
+- Online Bachelor of Science in Accountancy (30 semester hours) for candidates with AACSB accredited business degrees.